 f.
 Include a date

 The LCU IRB may accept the approval of the foreign ethics committee and form an Inter-institutional Agreement (IAA) if the international IRB has the proper registration.
 If not, the LCU IRB will review the proposal and possibly require additional changes.
-In some cases the LCU IRB may opt to do an additional review of a minimal risk proposal that has been approved by a foreign ethics committee with proper registration instead of forming an IAA, if there are concerns about the initial approval.
+In some cases, the LCU IRB may opt to do an additional review of a minimal risk proposal that has been approved by a foreign ethics committee with proper registration instead of forming an IAA, if there are concerns about the initial approval.

-Documentation Required for Studies Designated as Greater than Minimal Risk: Studies designated as greater than minimal risk require a formal ethics review within the country where the research will be conducted.
-Not all countries have an ethics review committee and the oversight may be addressed by the Department of Ministries or other governmental entities.
+Documentation Required for Studies Designated as Greater than Minimal Risk: Studies designated as greater than minimal risk requires a formal ethics review within the country where the research will be conducted.
+Not all countries have an ethics review committee, and the oversight may be addressed by the Department of Ministries or other governmental entities.

-Letter of Approval From an Ethics Committee: Must:
+Letter of Approval from an Ethics CommitteeMust:

 a.
 Be on official letterhead